Welcome

 Logical Fallacy

-A flaw in reasoning that weakens an argument.
-Examples: ad hominem (attacks person), straw man (misrepresents opponent), bandwagon (everyone does it), slippery slope (small step leads to disaster).
+A flaw in reasoning.
+Examples: ad hominem (attacks person), straw man (misrepresents opponent), bandwagon (everyone does it).

 Math Terms